Our Future Path! A plan for a better world!

 Of course, for a community to become wealthier, it must do more than just meet the basic needs of its citizens.
 It must innovate and produce or provide things that are in demand in other places.
 In a Moderated Economy, the idea is to balance the production of necessities and luxuries.
 Concentrate too much on necessities and you do not accumulate much wealth.
 Concentrate too much on luxuries and you become vulnerable to economic downturns.

 One example that I will talk more about later is the automobile.
 Cars are expensive to own and to operate, especially considering that they are parked and not in use most of the time.
 For most of us, there is no good alternative to owning a car.
 What we need to do is to reduce the need for regular travel by car and to provide cheaper and more convenient alternatives.
-This alone could reduce many of our costs of living by more than 20 percent and allow us to do other things with the time we would have wasted driving and maintaining a car.
+This alone could reduce the cost of living for many of us by more than 20 percent and allow us to do other things with the time we would have wasted driving and maintaining a car.

 In the following subsections, I will give a brief description of the different roles that would be played by each level of our Moderated Governments, and by individuals and businesses.
-Since the players (individuals and businesses) cannot start playing the game (economic activity) until they know the rules of the game (laws, incentives and disincentives), we will start by looking at the roles of our Moderated Governments.
-I will also give an example of how the Moderated Economy would work within an important industry.
+Since the players (individuals and businesses) cannot start playing the game (economic activity) until they know the rules of the game (laws, regulations, taxes, incentives and disincentives), we will start by looking at the roles of our Moderated Governments.
+I will also give an example of how the Moderated Economy could work within an important industry.
 Then, in upcoming sections, I will go into more detail about the need for this new economic system and how other parts of it would work.

 National Government

-On the international scene, the focus would be on trade and foreign investment.
-With a Moderated Economy, all our trade agreements would be replaced with a single agreement that could be summed up by the application of two major principles.
 First, imported goods and services would need to meet the same standards of quality and production as our domestically produced goods and services.
 Second, any foreign investment in the United States by any given foreign individual or business would be limited by the same limits that their government imposed on American investment in their country.
+Third, any tariffs and limits by other countries on goods and services from the United States would be matched by similar tariffs and limits on their goods and services.

 In the first case, we do not want to give foreign made goods an advantage just because they can be produced without incurring the same expenses involved in meeting the safety, environmental and labor laws that we impose on producers in the United States.
-In addition, we want to ensure that all the goods and services that we buy, and use were created in accordance with the values that we want to support.
+In addition, we want to ensure that all the goods and services that we buy and use are created in accordance with the values that we want to support.

 In the second case, we do not want individuals and businesses from some foreign country buying up American businesses or assets unless we have the same right to do so in their country.
 For instance, if a country does not allow American individuals or businesses to own a controlling interest in their businesses or does not allow us to buy their land, then they should not be allowed to own a controlling interest in any of our businesses or to buy American land.
-Similarly, if a country nationalizes American businesses, then we should have the same right to nationalize their businesses in the United States or to be appropriately compensated in some other way for our losses.

-On the domestic side, the national government wants to enact appropriate national laws to provide equal protection to all our citizens and businesses, and to ensure that our resources are not wasted or misused and that our environment is not polluted or damaged.
+On the domestic side, the national government wants to enact appropriate national laws to provide equal protection to all our citizens and businesses, and to ensure that our resources are not wasted nor misused and that our environment is not polluted or damaged.
 Our national government must ensure that we are all playing by the same rules and that the citizens and businesses of all states and territories are treated fairly and equally.

 Our national government would also set our national economic goals and create the framework needed to meet those goals.
 For instance, our goals might include such things as being energy independent, producing a certain percentage of various goods and services domestically, having a favorable balance of trade, providing for our national security, and creating national wealth.
 Appropriate incentives and disincentives may be needed to encourage individuals, businesses and states to take part in doing what is needed to build an economic environment that would meet the goals of the national economic framework.